-TRT often helps guys build muscles, so you may find that your bench press routine nets you bigger gains in the pec area than it did before treatment.
+TRT often helps guys build muscle mass, so you may find that your bench press routine nets you bigger gains in the pec area than it did before treatment.
 But for some men, less welcome chest increases occur.

 In up to 25% of men (7), taking extra testosterone has the unfortunate side effect of gynecomastia—making breast tissue grow because TRT disrupts the estrogen-testosterone balance.

 In your body, testosterone is converted to estradiol, a form of estrogen responsible for breast enlargement.

 As T levels rise, an enzyme called aromatase converts more free T into estradiol, which can cause your pecs to get puffy and tender.

 If you notice this side effect, your doctor can prescribe a selective estrogen receptor modulator, like tamoxifen or raloxifene, which can restrict the effects of the excess estrogen.